ThatGuyKeon/Traverse-Project/README.md

 If the start screen does not appear at the beginning, open it manually before starting the level.

 ## Future Improvements
-• Improve starting UI flow
+â€¢ Improve starting UI flow
-• Adjust lighting balance in dark sections
+â€¢ Adjust lighting balance in dark sections
-• Improve puzzle clarity
+â€¢ Improve puzzle clarity
-• Add more environmental storytelling
+â€¢ Add more environmental storytelling
-• Improve guidance toward the secret area
+â€¢ Improve guidance toward the secret area